 The Faculty of Medicine at Dalhousie University serves the communities in which it is embedded and our wider society through its activities in research, education, and community engagement.
 Demonstrating responsiveness and accountability to the communities we serve in the three missions of education, research, and clinical care is central to our social accountability mission.
-As Assistant Dean of Serving and Engaging Society and the Global Health Office we are responsible for providing support to programs, departments and schools within the Faculty in achieving greater social accountability.
+The Associate Dean of Serving and Engaging Society and the Office of Community Partnerships and Global Health are responsible for providing support to programs, departments and schools within the Faculty in achieving greater social accountability.

 - Equity and diversity programs across the continuum, from student recruitment, to academic and non-academic Faculty members.
 We seek to build a Faculty that is inclusive and welcoming of diversity, and which appreciates diverse forms of excellence within its members.
 The Faculty of Medicine enhances equitable health outcomes for diverse populations with underrepresented voices in health systems

 - Systems change to improve health outcomes.
 Dalhousie’s Faculty of Medicine is a valuable agent of socially responsible change for Maritime health systems

 - Community engagement in the design and delivery of our educational programs and in identifying priorities in our research mission.